TheComputerGuy96/Telegram-FOSS/README.md

 - Google Voice integration
 - HockeyApp crash reporting and self-updates
 - Google SMS retrieval.
 You have to type the code manually
+- Foursquare bot in location menu
+- Usage stats in WebView

 *Other:*
 - Allow to set a proxy before login